Storing wine: 5 steps on how to store wine properly

 Make sure your wine stays in a dark, quiet place.
 As a wine ages, it develops natural sediments that are an integral part of the aging process.
 UV light and vibrations can damage and disturb this sediment, which can cause a wine’s flavors to develop improperly.

 Try to ensure that your wine storage area isn’t too dry or too humid.
 Dry conditions can adversely affect corks, which could lead them to become crumbly or allow air to enter the bottles.
 While some humidity is good for corks, too much could cause bottle labels to peel off.
-Ideally, aim for a humidity level between 60-68 percent.
+Ideally, aim for a humidity level between 60 and 68 percent.

 For the best results, you’re better off storing your wine in a wine cooler like these models by Whirlpool brand.
 Refrigerators usually keep food at around 37 degrees Fahrenheit – that’s great for keeping food fresh, but storing wine in the fridge for long periods can degrade its quality.
 In contrast, wine fridges and coolers can be set to ideal temperatures for wine storage.
 Wine fridges can also offer options like dual temperature controlled zones, which allows you to store different wine varieties for a short amount of time in the same appliance.
 Bring the convenient size of a mini fridge to your wine bottle care with an undercounter wine cellar, which provides a compact option for storing your favorite wines.

 Not sure how to store wine after opening?
-Replace the cork or use a wine stopper, then place it vertically in your fridge.
+Replace the cork or use a wine stopper, then place the bottle vertically in your fridge.
 You can also invest in a simple vacuum stopper kit, which will remove oxygen from the bottle to seal in flavors and keep your wine fresh.
-Your wine should last from 2-5 days, depending on the variety, so be sure to enjoy it before then.
+Your wine should last from 2 to 5 days, depending on the variety, so be sure to enjoy it before then.
 Leaving wine in your refrigerator for too long can result in dull flavors, brownish coloring or vinegary tastes and scents.

 Explore Whirlpool® wine refrigerators

 Want to get the most from your wine?
-Whirlpool’s line of wine centers allow you to store your favorite varieties at the perfect temperature so they’re ready to serve to friends, family and other guests.
+Wine refrigerators and beverage coolers by Whirlpool brand allow you to store your favorite varieties at the perfect temperature so they’re ready to serve to friends, family and other guests.
 Designed specifically for wines, these centers feature options like dual temperature control, LED lighting and space for up to 51 standard wine bottles.
 Explore the full selection of Whirlpool® wine fridges and find the right fit for your home today.

 Learn more about Whirlpool® refrigeration